 Ludovic EngelvinA trained sommelier and former pupil of Didier Dagueneau, Ludovic went back to his native Languedoc and opened a wine shop.
 He also bought 1 hectare of old Grenache Noir planted in 1955 and started making a bit of wine on the side.
 A few years later, with a few more hectares at his disposal, he sold the shop and went into winemaking full time.
 His schooling becomes apparent when you taste his wines as he takes Grenache to a level of refinement rarely seen.

-Le Casot des MaillolesMade famous by the hard work of Alain Castex and Ghislaine Magnier, it was now time for them to move on and they found in the person of Jordi Perez the same spirit that had animated them all these years.
+Le Casot des MaillolesMade famous by the hard work of Alain Castex and his wife, it was now time for them to move on and they found in Jordi Perez the same spirit that had animated them all these years.
 Jordi took over gradually, working alongside them, and the wines made in 2015 are the last made by Alain and Jordi.
-From now on, Jordi flies solo.
+Jordi now flies solo.
 Le Casot des Mailloles is a 5 hectare estate nestled on steep, walled terraces overhanging the town of Banyuls.
-Casot is the name of the local stone shelters that dot the Banyuls vineyards where workers rest or take refuge from the rain and the wind.

 Les Vins du CabanonHaving passed Le Casot des Mailloles to a newcomer, Alain has nonetheless kept a few vineyards with which he makes some of the classic wines he’s known for.
 Alain worked for 15 years in the Corbières region before founding Le Casot 15 years ago.
 For Les Vins du Cabanon, he has kept the vineyards in Trouillas and so will keep making Canta Mañana, Ezo, Tir à Blanc and Poudre d’Escampette.